 - Shoulder padding: This can make it more comfortable to wear for longer periods of time.

-There is enough material in the sling to fit from slim through to plus size moms, as it’s a whopping 7 feet long.
-This also means that, when breastfeeding, once your baby is latched on, you can use the tail as a privacy cover.
+There is enough material in the sling to fit from slim through to plus size moms, as it’s a whopping seven feet long.
+This also means that, once your baby is latched on when breastfeeding, you can use the tail as a privacy cover.
 With baby in the right position, you can even breastfeed hands-free — what a blessing for us busy moms.